 The Extraordinary Stickpins of

-Brassler was approached by a recruiter for Tiffany & Co
+he was approached by a representative of Tiffany & Co and

-and offered a position in New York.
+offered a design position in New York.
 He accepted and,

 despite his father's misgivings, emigrated to the United

-jewelry designs the Jeweler's Circular and likely other trade
+illustrations for the Jeweler's Circular and possibly other

-Brassler worked with a diverse palette of gemstones.
+Brassler worked with a variety of gemstones.
 His creations were colored with the rich hues of amethysts, heliotropes, citrines and sapphires.
 Other favored gemstones included black opal, moonstones and small white pearls.
-Occasionally, small diamonds offered sparkling accents.
-Brassler was most concerned with the beauty of a gem and how it complemented the design of a jewel, not its scarcity or monetary worth.
+Small diamonds were occasionally set as sparkling accents.
+Brassler was most concerned with how the beauty and color of a gemstone complemented the design of a jewel, not necessarily its scarcity or value.

 A luminous moonstone is set in a golden Greek key border.
-In this second Arts & Crafts, or is it Classical Revival, design the goldwork gives the jewel a mysterious, ancient feel.
-You can almost imagine this jewel being excavated from the Treasury of Homer's Troy or a Mycenaean royal tomb.
+In this Arts & Crafts, or is it Classical Revival, design the goldwork gives the jewel a mysterious, archaic feel.
+You can almost imagine this jewel being excavated from the treasury at Troy or a Mycenaean royal tomb.

-Brassler played with and challenged the prevailing design themes of the early 20th century.
-His vision and imagination often led him to wed elements from disparate styles to create jewels of striking originality.
+Brassler played with and often challenged the prevailing design themes of the early 20th century.
+His vision often led him to wed elements from disparate styles to create jewels of striking originality.
 This is no more evident than in the jewels he created in the Art Nouveau fashion.
-This striking citrine and pearl stickpin weds the flowing curves of Art Nouveau design with a lyre shape recalling classical themes and the symmetry favored by the Arts & Crafts movement.
+This striking citrine and pearl stickpin weds the flowing curves of Art Nouveau design with a lyre shape recalling the classical themes and symmetry favored in ancient jewelry.

 |Antique Jewelry Galleries Antique Stickpin Gallery